kyleoneil/idle-backend/README.md

 Just execute `npx sequelize-cli db:seed:all`

+Note: if you are recreating the DB, make sure that `sequelize-data-dev.json` is deleted.
+That file holds the files that were seeded in the database on every `db:seed:all` call.

 ## How to generate models

 We are doing hybrid approach in generating the models and doing [migrations](https://sequelize.org/master/manual/migrations.html).
 Here are the steps: